kavants/fetch/README.md

 # Assumptions going into the assignment.
 * The program is meant to take the yaml as input and provision the resources similar to the aformentioned tools (CloudFormation, etc.) hence why they are off limits.
-* While the evaluator does not have experience with my chosen language or creating virtual machines, I am working under the assumption they have at least some limited AWS proficency as it isn't explicity stated that they do not.
-Therefore, I will assume they can login to the AWS Console, create permissions, opening a terminal, and generally navigate the AWS platform.
+* While the evaluator does not have experience with my chosen language or creating virtual machines, I am working under the assumption they have at least some limited AWS and technical proficency as it isn't explicity stated that they do not.
+Therefore, I will assume they can login to the AWS Console, create permissions, opening a terminal, generally navigate the AWS platform, and download/navigate to the files.
 I will not be providing step-by-step instructions for this, but will be including my inputs and requirements.

+# Instructions
+Make sure that python is installed

+Instructions for CentOS:
+`yum install -y python3`

+Install PyYaml which will allow us to use the yaml file as input with our program:
+`pip install awscli boto3 pyyaml`

+Run the script:
+`python launch.py

 # Documentation